artemiscloud/activemq-artemis-self-provisioning-plugin/api.md

 **Note**: If you make changes to the openapi.yml, please run `yarn build-api-doc` to update the doc.

+### Update the generated endpoints for the frontend

+After any change to the api, run `yarn codegen` to regenerate the endpoints for the frontend.
+If necessary update the code that is using the hooks to comply with your changes.

 ## Path Table

 | Method | Path                                              | Description                      |